 Residency Selection Policy

-Development of the rank list for the match involves all members of the residency selection committee.
-Each member will develop his or her own rank list.
-Criteria that may be considered include medical school performance, letters of recommendation, interview performance, research interest, career goals, and input from residents or other members of the staff who met the applicant.
-The residency selection committee will develop a consensus of the rank order.
+Development of the rank list for the match involves a specific ranking committee composed of faculty and interviewing residents utilizing the criteria described above.
+Whether or not the applicant has signaled our program in September will not be used during the final rank list meeting.
 The program director and chair may review and revise the final list if needed.
 The final ranking list is submitted to the NRMP.
-The Director of the Office of Graduate Medical Education Program Assessment and Development and the institution’s Graduate Medical Education Committee review the results of the match each year.
+The director of the Office of Graduate Medical Education Program Assessment and Development and the institution’s Graduate Medical Education Committee review the results of the match each year.

 In the case of vacancies following the match, the department will participate in the SOAP process (supplemental offer and acceptance process).
 Please see the NRMP website for further details of this process.